GrumpyOldTroll/ietf-dorms-cluster/draft-ietf-mboned-dorms.md

 ## RESTCONF Bootstrap

 Once a DORMS server has been chosen (whether via an SRV RR from a DNS response or via some other method), RESTCONF provides all the information necessary to determine the versions and url paths for metadata from the server.
-A walkthrough is provided here for a sequence of example requests and responses from a receiver connecting to a new DORMS server.
+A walkthrough is provided here for a sequence of example requests and responses between a DORMS client and a new DORMS server.

 ### Root Resource Discovery